Australia, Philippines boost ties amid China threat

 The Philippines has said that China frequently harasses its vessels in the South China Sea.

-China's coast guard said Friday that it had chased Philippine boats engaging in a resupply mission to a grounded warship in the region, which serves as a makeshift military base for Manila at the Second Thomas Shoal.
+China's coast guard said on Friday that it had 'chased' Philippine boats engaging in a resupply mission to a grounded warship in the region, which serves as a makeshift military base for Manila at the Second Thomas Shoal.

 China has deemed the grounding of the warship to be illegal and claims the Second Thomas Shoal as its own territory.

-The Philippines decried "illegal, aggressive and destabilizing" actions by the Chinese coast guard on Friday and said its resupply mission to the grounded warship is "legitimate."
+The Philippines decried the "illegal, aggressive and destabilising" actions by the Chinese coast guard on Friday and said its resupply mission to the grounded warship is "legitimate".

 An arbitral tribunal ruling in 2016 found that many of Beijing's expansive claims over maritime territory in the South China Sea were invalid.
-China has refused to recognize the ruling.
+China has refused to recognise the ruling.

 "Australia supports the 2016 South China Sea arbitral award.
 That is final and binding.
 And it is important that it be upheld going forward," Albanese said on his Manila trip.